fzliu/radient/README.md

 - A vectorizer or set of vectorizers, and
 - A place to store the vectors once they have been computed.

 Radient provides a `Workflow` object specifically for building vector-centric applications.
-With Workflows, you can combine any number of each of these components into a DAG.
+With Workflows, you can combine any number of each of these components into a graph.
 For example, to store a video as audio and frame/image vectors in Milvus, we can use the following Workflow:

 ```python
 from radient import Workflow, LocalRunner